bonaventuredossou/ffr-v1/FFR-Dataset/FFR Dataset v2/readme.md

 This repository contains the version 2 of the initial FFR Dataset.
 It is continuously in expansion and further description about it can be found in the Data Statements file.

-The file "ffr_daily_for_emnlp.txt" is a part of the whole dataset on very rare fon-french daily dialogues selected for the paper work at the EMNLP conference 2020
+The file "ffr_daily_for_emnlp.txt" is a part of the whole dataset (about 2000 pairs of sentences) on very rare fon-french daily dialogues selected for the paper work at the EMNLP conference 2020